 Global Studies Mission

-The Global Studies requirement provides a global dimension to each student’s education by fostering intercultural competence and by equipping students to explore their roles amid complex global forces that are intensifying the interconnectedness of our world.
+The Global Studies requirement provides a global dimension to each student’s education by fostering intercultural competence and by equipping students to explore their roles amid complex global forces that are affecting the interconnectedness of our world.

 Global Studies Outcomes